The Vendor of Sweets

 The Vendor of Sweets (1967), by R. K. Narayan, is the biography of a fictional character named Sri K. V. Jagan who is a sweet vendor of (a fictional Indian town) Malgudi.
-His conflict with his estranged son and how he finally leaves for renunciation, overwhelmed by the sheer pressure and monotony of his life is beautifully reflected in the story.
+The story beautifully reflects his conflict with his estranged son and how he finally leaves for renunciation, overwhelmed by the sheer pressure and monotony of his life.

 The novel was produced into Mithaivalla, part of the Hindi TV series, Malgudi Days, and was subsequently dubbed into English.
 The Vendor of Sweets tells about the relationship between a father and a son after the death of the mother.

-Jagan is the protagonist of this Novel.

-And Mali is the son of Jagan.The major theme of this novel is Generation gap.
+Jagan is the protagonist of this novel.
+Mali is the son of Jagan.
+The major theme of this novel is the generational gap.